 Bouncing on the trampoline is a fun way to both relax and stay active for almost every kid out there.
 However – for some – trampolining can do so much more!
 Children who sit along the autism spectrum can benefit from bouncing in many ways that other children do not.

 Depending on your child’s needs, you can include the trampoline as part of their physical therapy.
-In light of our support to the AEIOU Foundation centre in Nathan, Brisbane, we want to talk about why and how bouncing on a trampoline can improve the lives of those children who need a little more care than most.
+In light of our support for a number of organisations that help children with autism, we want to talk about why and how bouncing on a trampoline can improve the lives of those children who need a little more care than most.

 Many children with Autism Spectrum Disorder (ASD) experience physical issues related to interpreting impulses from muscles and joints, as well as sensitivity to movement and balance.
 This is why some kids exhibit ‘odd’ limbic movements or are uncommonly responsive to touch.